-- Every regular reduction is a logspace reduction, in fact, computable in zero space. - The non-regular reduction $f(x) = \langle N_A, x, @^{p(|x|)} \rangle$ from an arbitrary language A in NP to K{NP} is computable in logspace because the arithmetic needed to compute a polynomial function p(n) is computable in $O(\log n)$ space. - The Cook-Levin reduction can be computed in O(log n) space because it only needs to keep track of one wire label w_k at a time and determine which gates it comes from and goes to.
-Thus 3SAT is complete for NP under the Solution - The reduction functions by component design are likewise in FL.
+Every mapping reduction we have seen in this course is in fact computable in logarithmic space.

+- The Cook-Levin reduction can be computed in O(log n) space because it only needs to keep track of one wire label w_k at a time and determine which gates it comes from and goes to.
+Thus 3SAT is complete for NP under the ≤ ^{log}/m relation too. - The reduction functions by component design are likewise in FL.